 If this is your first time spending a weekend in Perth, stay in the city centre, which is home to some of Perth’s best restaurants, cafes and bars, along with Perth’s transport hub, so you can easily access the city’s gorgeous beaches and the beautiful Swan River with ease.

 Western Australia’s mining boom may be barely rumbling these days, but Perth’s hotel scene has exploded.
-Look out for our upcoming post on Perth’s Best Boutique Hotels, but until then, these are the lodgings you’ll want to check into:
+See our post on Perth’s best boutique hotels for a more detailed guide to Perth city accommodation, but these are our top picks if you only have a weekend in Perth.

 COMO The Treasury